lihviaa/comp_distribuida/Calculator/README.md

 The workspace contains three main folders, where:

-- `assets`: the foulder that contains the execution png
+- `assets`: the folder that contains the execution png
 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies